pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 This little test contains however two big issues.
 First of all the `get_data` method is supposed to use the Internet connection to get the data from the server.
 This is a typical example of an outgoing query, as we are not trying to change the state of the web server providing the data.
 You already know that you should not test the return value of an outgoing query, but you can see here why you shouldn't use real data when testing either.
 The data coming from the server can change in time, and this can invalidate your tests.

 In this case, however, testing the code is simple.
-Since the class has a public method `get_data` that interacts with the external component, it is enogh to temporarily replace it with a mock that provides sensible values.
+Since the class has a public method `get_data` that interacts with the external component, it is enough to temporarily replace it with a mock that provides sensible values.
 Create the `tests/test_meteorites.py` file and put this code in it

 ``` python
 from unittest import mock